aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XLTM in C++ Applications" h2="Convert CGM to XLTM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to XLTM</h2>

+Converting CGM to XLTM is a useful process for many reasons.
+XLTM is a Microsoft Excel Open XML Macro-Enabled Template file format, which is used to store Excel documents that contain macros.
+This file format is used to store data in a structured format, which makes it easier to access and manipulate the data.
+Additionally, XLTM files are more secure than other file formats, as they are encrypted and can only be opened with the correct password.

-Converting CGM to XLTM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+<h2>How Aspose.Total Helps for CGM to XLTM Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a simple two-step process for converting CGM to XLTM.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTM.
+This process is quick and easy, and it ensures that the data is converted accurately and securely.
+Additionally, Aspose.Total for C++ provides a wide range of features and tools that make it easy to manipulate and manage data in XLTM files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}